-This whitepaper explains the basics of creating and managing keys and certificates in the SHAKEN framework for secure caller ID.
-It also recommends certificate management features that enhance a SHAKEN solution’s reliability and performance.
+This whitepaper explains the basics of creating and managing keys and certificates in the STIR/SHAKEN framework for secure caller ID.
+It also recommends certificate management features that enhance a STIR/SHAKEN solution’s reliability and performance.

 Least cost routing is concerned with analyzing dial codes and the rates carriers charge to complete calls to those dial codes.
 Unfortunately, most carriers to not quote rates for US termination by dial code.
 Instead they quotes rate in terms of OCN, LATA and Tier.
 Read how to handle this for least cost routing.

 This white paper shows how and why the market is growing once again, and how smart companies are using dialers.

 Intercarrier compensation refers to the charges that one carrier pays to another carrier to originate, transport, and/or terminate telecommunications traffic.

 The presence of many premium rate number service providers competing with attractive payouts and easy terms makes the business model for IRSF fraud lucrative and easy to implement.

 Today, many telecommunications companies are expanding their VoIP service by acquiring new networks.
 This can be an excellent strategy for quick growth.
 However, it comes with the challenge of integrating the new networks and equipment while keeping costs low.

 This guide will help you learn about the different types of telecom fraud and industry best practices for detection and prevention.